Read time: 2 minutes 20 seconds

-- Improve what you’re designing by running research sessions with users with disability.
+- Improve what you’re designing by running research sessions with users with disability, people from different backgrounds.

 - During beta, it's best to continue to test for accessibility, and get an accessibility audit.
 Running a combination of manual and automated tests each time you develop a new feature means you can sort out issues that could be costly to fix at a later stage.